vespCV/vespcv/README.md

     ```
   - Verify the IP address hasn't changed.

+### GPIO Issues
+- **GPIO Test Script for Connected Hardware**:
+  - The script uses the `config.yaml` file to determine which GPIO pin to test.
+Ensure you have connected to pin 21 and ground, or change the default pin 21 to the pin you have connected in the `config.yaml`.
+  - To use the `GPIO_test.py` file for testing the GPIO functionality on your Raspberry Pi, run the following command:
+    ```bash
+    export PYTHONPATH=$PYTHONPATH:/home/vcv/vespcv/src
+    python test/GPIO_test.py
+    ```

 ## License
 This project is licensed under the GPL Version 3.
 See the [LICENSE](LICENSE) file for details.